syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 </table>
 The following code example illustrates you the PMMLEvaluatorFactory that renders PMML file path using the GetPMMLEvaluatorInstance() method and passes it to PMMLEvaluator instance.
 Here a record from Iris dataset is passed as anonymous type and the predicted result is obtained.

-{% tabs %}

-{% highlight r %}
+{% highlight c# %}

 //Sample record passed as anonymous type
 var anonymousType = new
 {
 Sepal_Length = 4.3,
 Sepal_Width = 3.2,
 Petal_Length = 0.4,
 Petal_Width = 1.1
 };
 string PmmlFilePath = "../../Iris.pmml";

 //Create instance for PMML
 PMMLEvaluator PMMLEvaluator = new PMMLEvaluatorFactory().GetPMMLEvaluatorInstance(PmmlFilePath);

 //Create PMMLEvaluator instance for the specified PMML file path after validating against its schema.
 PMMLEvaluator PMMLEvaluator = new PMMLEvaluatorFactory().GetPMMLEvaluatorInstance(PmmlFilePath, PMMLValidationType.Schema);

 //Gets the predicted result
 PredictedResult predictedResult = PMMLEvaluator.GetResult(anonymousType, null);

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: Setosa
 The predicted output (Setosa) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal - width and length, the iris species is more likely to be Setosa.

 {% endhighlight %}

-{% endtabs %}

 N> The above code example uses PMMLEvaluator instance.
 In case when the model to be evaluated is known before, then you can call the model evaluator directly.
 PMMLValidation types are "Schema" and "None".